Fall OCI & Resume Collect Programs

 Submitting Interviewer Names

 All OCI employers are required to submit the name/s of their interviewer/s as soon as possible (unless you included it in your initial registration).
-If you’ve not yet submitted this information, please email Melissa Leger or call our office at (650) 723-3924 as soon as possible.
+If you’ve not yet submitted this information, please email Melissa Leger or call our office at (650) 723-3924.
 We ask that you also indicate whether or not the interviewer is an alumnus/a of Stanford Law School, and if so, in what year that person graduated.
 You may also visit Symplicity and enter this information manually into your OCI schedule(s).

 We can accept packaged recruiting materials for your interviewer in advance, however, we ask employers to plan for their package/s to arrive no earlier than two business days from their OCI date, if possible.
 Deliveries are not made directly to our office by courier companies, so to ensure there is no delay in delivery to us, please send your materials well in advance of your interview date.

 Display clearly on all boxes: